schelterlabs/big-data-course-2022-assignments/docker_instructions.md

 **Step 3:**  Run the newly built image

 To run the image and access the notebooks follow Step 2, 3 and 4 from Option 1 above.

+## Troubleshooting

+In Assignment 2, Spark might randomly crash if it doesn't have enough memory available.
+In case you encounter issues like that, we suggest increasing the amount of memory available to the docker image to 4gb or more.
+If you are using docker-for-windows or docker-for-mac, you can easily increase it from the Whale 🐳 icon in the task bar, then go to Preferences -> Resources.